horkana/sjgcit-gimp-python/README.md

 This repository contain various Python scripts for GIMP.

+Install_it adds a simple way for users to install Scheme scripts and Python plug-ins without all that file copying to hidden folders ( on Linux ).
+It also ensures that the copied Python files have the required execution permission so they actually run on Linux.

 The perspective_path plugin contain TWO routines.
 Both take a vector path as a parameter ( easily created from the GIMP vector path tool ) and simply generate a rotation or perspective correction from that path.
 They're pretty intuitive, the idea being you visually select points on the path that define what you want to be parallel ( in the